 Father’s Day Bible Lesson for Kids

 Here’s a Father’s Day Bible Lesson video that you can share with kids in your home or church.
+(You can download the leader’s guide for this lesson by following this link.)
 One thing I love about this lesson is that it provides hope and comfort for kids who may not have an ideal father (or any father at all) in their home.
 For 25% of kids, Father’s Day is awkward at best and painful at worst because their father is distant or totally absent from their lives.
 This Bible lesson highlights several Bible characters who had absent or majorly flawed fathers and uses their stories to point kids to God, the greatest Father ever!

 Did you know a father emperor penguin starves itself for two months while caring for its chick!?
 (Don’t worry, God designed him with a dad bod that’s up to the challenge.)
 Animal dads are fascinating and you can use some of them to review and reinforce truths about God, the greatest Father ever!
 After watching the Father’s Day Bible Lesson video above (or borrowing the idea and teaching it yourself), you can play this Animal Dad Matching Game to review and reinforce what the kids have learned.
 Take turns matching the baby animals with their dads to answer the questions!